Metacognition – awareness and understanding of one’s own thought processes.

 Metacognitive strategies can be used to ensure students meet learning objectives and ultimately make progress.
 Examples of metacognitive activities include planning how to approach a learning task, using appropriate skills and strategies to solve a problem and evaluating progress toward the completion of a task.

 I am quite excited by the whole Metacognition thing and I think it is hugely important for us to think about it as music teachers and music students.
-I have been introducing my students to it over the last week or so and I am already seeing some changes in their behaviour.
+A simple introduction to my students over the last week or so has already yealded positive results.

 A big part of Metacognition is thinking about the processes that we use to learn and the monitoring of how we plan, rehearse and work.
-Sometimes we need to break things down and consider what we are doing, why we are doing it and how we can improve it next time.
+Sometimes we need to break things down and consider what & why we are doing, and how we can improve it next time.
 It links in with the concepts of developing a positive mindset that were written about by Carol Dweck in her important book “Mindset”.
-We need to think about how we think and learn and the mindset that we are applying to our schooling and teaching.
+We need to think about how we think apply this to teaching.

-The first thing I have done at school in the last week or so is introduce the topic of Metacognition and broken it down for students to understand.
-This is an important part of the process, we need to understand what it is that we are doing with Metacognition.
+The first thing I have done at school in the last week or so is introduce the topic of Metacognition.
+I initially broke it down for students to help them understand.
+This is an important part of the process and a good place to start.

 Secondly I have applied it to the musician and I have focussed on 3 areas that are crucial amongst GCSE & A-level students: